PrefectHQ/prefect/docs/guides/deployment/docker.md

 We have several options for creating a deployment with Docker:

-1. Use the guided deployment experience with `prefect deploy` that will create a deployment and output a `prefect.yaml`.
+1. Use the guided deployment experience with `prefect deploy` to create a deployment and output a `prefect.yaml`.
 1. Use `prefect init` to create a `prefect.yaml` file from a template and then deploy it with `prefect deploy`.

 Let's use the guided deployment experience.